 We have incurred significant net losses since our inception.
-We had net losses of RMB1,729 million, RMB50 million and RMB4,996 million (US\$805 million) in 2012, 2013 and 2014, respectively.
-We had accumulated deficits of RMB4,213 million, RMB4,264 million and RMB9,272 million (US\$1,494 million) as of December 31, 2012, 2013 and 2014, respectively.
+We had net losses of RMB50 million, RMB4,996 million and RMB9,388 million (US\$1,449 million) in 2013, 2014 and 2015, respectively.
+We had accumulated deficits of RMB4,264 million, RMB9,272 million and RMB18,691 million (US\$2,885 million) as of December 31, 2013, 2014 and 2015, respectively.

 We cannot assure you that we will be able to generate net profits or positive cash flow from operating activities in the future.
-Our ability to achieve profitability depends in large part on our ability to increase our gross margin by obtaining more favorable terms from our suppliers as our business further grows in scale, managing our product mix, expanding our online marketplace and our new C2C business and offering value-added services with higher margins.
+Our ability to achieve profitability depends in large part on our ability to increase our gross margin by obtaining more favorable terms from our suppliers as our business further grows in scale, managing our product mix, expanding our online marketplace and offering value-added services with higher margins.
 Accordingly, we intend to continue to invest heavily for the foreseeable future in our fulfillment infrastructure and technology platform to support an even larger selection of products and to offer additional value-added services.
 As a result of the foregoing, we believe that we may incur net losses for some time in the future.